ayced31/Remove-BG-Clone/README.md

 # Remove BG Clone

-A web-based background removel tool inspired by popular remove.bg, created using HTML, CSS, and JavaScript.
+A web-based background removal tool inspired by popular remove.bg, created using HTML, CSS, and JavaScript.

 ## Features